beerpwn/ctf/2019/INS'Hack_ctf/gimme_your_shell/README.md

 ```
 basically it's a loop, and to exit from that and go over we need to make rbx=rbp, then with the first gadget we need to set ebx=0 and rbp=1.
 <br>
-Now that we are able to leak we just need restart execution to repeat the buffer-overflow again and this time (after libc version evaluation) we can overwrite the ret address with one-gadget to gain the shell.
+Now that we are able to leak we just need restart execution to repeat the buffer-overflow again and this time (after <a href="https://libc.blukat.me/">libc version evaluation</a>) we can overwrite the ret address with one-gadget to gain the shell.
 <br>
 Getting the flag :)